airbus/scikit-decide/README.md

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     yarn install

+#### 3. Build the docs

+Make sure you are in the "scikit-decide" root directory and using the virtual environment where you installed scikit-decide.
+If you used poetry, that means prepending python commands with `poetry run`.
+Then generate doc with:

+    cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
+    poetry run python docs/autodoc.py

-#### 2. Access the documentation
+#### 3. Access the documentation

 Make sure you are in the "scikit-decide" root directory and start the local documentation server:

     cd YOUR_LOCAL_PATH_TO_GIT_CLONED_SKDECIDE
     yarn docs:dev

-Open your web browser to access the documentation (by default on http://localhost:8080).
+Open your web browser to access the documentation (by default on http://localhost:8080/scikit-decide/).

 ## Examples